Diplomatic relations between Kazakhstan and Canada were established on April 10, 1992.

-Ambassador of Canada to Kazakhstan is Nicholas Brousseau (since October 2017).
+Ambassador of Canada to Kazakhstan is Nicholas Brousseau (since 2017).

 Kazakhstan is deepening political dialogue, intergovernmental contacts, trade, economic and cultural ties with Canada.
 In addition to the traditional spheres of partnership that include agriculture and uranium industry, Kazakhstan and Canada promote diversification of bilateral cooperation.
 An important part of the dialogue is the exchange and learning of the Canadian experience in such areas as vocational education, budgetary management and public service.

-Kazakhstan and Canada are developing cooperation on the international arena.
+Kazakhstan and Canada are developing fruitful cooperation on the international arena.
 Both countries share views on many pressing issues related to non-proliferation of nuclear weapons, combating international terrorism and efforts towards stability and rebuilding of Afghanistan.

-Official visit of President of Kazakhstan Nursultan Nazarbayev to Canada in 2013 provided an important impulse to the development of bilateral relations.
-High level meetings are also held on the sidelines of international events.
-President of Kazakhstan Nursultan Nazarbayev met with Prime Minister of Canada Stephen Harper within the framework of participation in the NATO Summit in 2010 in Lisbon and on the sidelines of the G20 Summit in Saint-Petersburg in 2013 as well as with Prime Minister of Canada Justin Trudeau on the sidelines of the G20 Summit in Guangzhou in 2016.
+Meetings at the highest and high level are also held on the sidelines of international events.
+President of Kazakhstan Nursultan Nazarbayev met with Prime Minister of Canada Stephen Harper within the framework of the NATO Summit in Lisbon in 2010 and on the sidelines of the G20 Summit in Saint-Petersburg in 2013 as well as with Prime Minister of Canada Justin Trudeau on the sidelines of the G20 Summit in Guangzhou in 2016.